Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Introduction

 \subsection{Paper Outline}

 In \cref{sec:problem}, we define the problem, most crucially introducing definitions of target parameters inspired by the off-policy evaluation literature that remain tractable in the misspecified setting.
 In \cref{sec:results}, we present a CLT that enables inference for $M$-estimators in the adaptive setting given accurate (time-varying) estimates of the variance of the score function. \cref{sec:covariance_estimation} discusses practical strategies for estimating variance using flexible machine learning approaches. \cref{sec:empirical_results} presents empirical results on semi-synthetic datasets constructed from the Osteoarthritis Initiative, a publicly available longitudinal dataset provided by the NIH which tracks health outcomes of patients with osteoarthritis.
 The results verify the validity of the procedure and the failure of existing approaches to provide confidence sets with valid coverage.
 We provide concluding thoughts in \cref{sec:conclusion}, including potential limitations of this approach and possible directions for future work.
+All proofs for stated theorems are included in the Appendix.